Anilchowdary69/Aws-Stock-Market-Pipeline/README.md

 ## Key Design Decisions

 **Why Kinesis over SQS?**
 Stock data requires ordered, high-throughput ingestion with the ability for multiple consumers to read the same stream.
-SQS is better for simple decoupled task queues where ordering doesn't matter.
+SQS is better for simple decoupled task queues where ordering does not matter.
 Kinesis was the right choice here.

 **Why DynamoDB over RDS?**
-We need millisecond read/write for real-time stock lookups.
+Millisecond read/write is required for real-time stock lookups.
 DynamoDB's flexible schema also makes it easy to add new fields without migrations.
 RDS would be overkill and more expensive for this use case.

 **Why Athena over Redshift?**
 Historical analysis happens occasionally, not continuously.
 Running a full Redshift cluster 24/7 just for occasional queries is expensive and unnecessary.
 Athena charges per query scanned — far more cost-efficient for this workload.

+**Why two Lambda functions instead of one?**
+Separation of concerns.
+ProcessStockData handles ingestion and storage — it needs to be fast and lightweight.
+StockTrendAnalysis handles complex moving average calculations requiring historical DynamoDB data.
+Combining them would create a slow, tightly coupled function that is harder to debug and maintain.

 **Why 30-second ingestion intervals?**
 Balances near real-time responsiveness with free tier cost management.
-Batch size of 2 in Lambda means it triggers every 60 seconds — sufficient for trend detection without excessive invocations.
+Batch size of 2 means Lambda triggers every 60 seconds — sufficient for trend detection without excessive invocations.

+**Why DynamoDB Streams instead of triggering trend Lambda from Kinesis?**
+Trend analysis requires historical data already stored in DynamoDB.
+Triggering from Kinesis would mean the trend Lambda runs before data is written.
+DynamoDB Streams guarantees data is persisted before trend analysis begins.

+---

+## How Trend Detection Works

+The StockTrendAnalysis Lambda uses Simple Moving Averages to detect trend reversals — a real concept used in financial markets.

+**SMA-5** — average of the last 5 price readings.
+Reacts quickly to recent movements.

+**SMA-20** — average of the last 20 price readings.
+Moves slowly and represents the bigger trend.

+When SMA-5 crosses above SMA-20 — prices are accelerating upward.
+This is a **Golden Cross** — a BUY signal.
+Lambda fires an SNS alert.

+When SMA-5 crosses below SMA-20 — prices are dropping.
+This is a **Death Cross** — a SELL signal.
+Lambda fires an SNS alert.

 ---